simonhw/gardening-services/README.md

 </details>

 ### Email Functionality
 The Garden Path website utilises a Gmail SMTP Server to send emails to its site users.
-User are sent emails in the following situations:
+Users are sent emails in the following situations:
 - To verify the email address provided when creating a new user account
 - To reset their user account password
 - Receiving an order confirmation after successfully paying for and placing an order
-- Receiving a summary of a submitted contact us form
+- Receiving a summary of a submitted Contact Us form

 ### Features to be Implemented
 Some features could not be implemented in this release of The Garden Path e-commerce website.
 Below are discussed some of those features that would benefit the site user or help generate more income for the business.